 - Ron Perlman narrates every Fallout game.
 He does, however, have an extensive background in voice acting as well as screen acting.

-- Coraline has Dakota Fanning, Teri Hatcher, and Ian Mc Shane on the cast; however, they're barely featured on anything other than the behind-the-scenes featurettes.
-Also, though most people assumed that the casting of Hatcher is for promotional purposes (because the movie's target audience obviously consists of Desperate Housewives fans), her acting was well received.
+- Coraline has Dakota Fanning, Teri Hatcher, and Ian Mc Shane in the cast.
+However, they're barely featured on anything other than the behind-the-scenes featurettes.
+Also, though most people assumed that the casting of Hatcher was for promotional purposes (because the movie's target audience obviously consisted of Desperate Housewives fans), her acting was well received.

 - David Warner as Hugo Artemis Solon Saturnicus Reginald Arthur Rune.
 Could also count as Most Wonderful Sound.

 - Kiefer Sutherland and Elizabeth Berkley were Billed Above The Title in order to promote and sell Armitage III.
 This was during the early '90s, when anime's popularity hadn't quite taken off yet.
 Minor characters in the movie were voiced by professional voice actors though.
 They also brought in Juliette Lewis to voice Naomi in the sequel movie.

 - Dom De Luise was a celebrity before getting into voice acting, being a favorite of Mel Brooks.
 However, unlike a lot of celebrities, he actually ended up sticking with voice acting for the rest of his life after his first voice acting role as Jeremy in The Secret of NIMH, alternating such roles with other live action fare.

 - Lucy Stillman of the Assassin's Creed series is played by Kristen Bell.
 Likewise, Shaun Hastings is voiced by British comedian Danny Wallace.